Frequently Asked Questions

 Question: How soon after my application is accepted will I be scheduled for an entrance examination?

 Answer: Entrance examinations are conducted only after the application period closes.
-Typically, examinations are scheduled four (4) to six (6) weeks following this closure date.
-All applicants that submit complete applications, and who meet the published eligibility requirements, will be sent a notification letter as to the exact date, time, and location of their examination.
+Typically, examinations are scheduled four (4) to six (6) weeks following the closure date.
+All applicants that submit complete applications and who meet the published eligibility requirements will be sent a notification letter as to the exact date, time, and location of their examination.

-Answer: You will take a three-part examination: Verbal Expression, Mathematical, and Mechanical.
-In order to pass this entrance examination, you will need to score at least 70 percent in each of the three parts.
-If your score is below 70 percent in any one of the three parts, you will NOT have achieved the minimum score to pass the examination.
+Answer: The entrance examination is designed to test basic verbal, math, and mechanical abilities that are essential for succeeding in the Apprenticeship Program.
+In order to pass this entrance examination, you will need to achieve a score of at least 70 percent overall.
+If your score is below 70 percent, you will NOT have achieved the minimum score to pass the examination.

 Answer: Applicants are allowed one (1) hour to complete the examination.
-The entire testing process (includes check-in, briefings, testing, etc.) typically takes about two hours.
+The entire examination process (includes check-in, briefings, testing, etc.) typically takes about two hours.

 Question: How long before I receive my results?

-Answer: Because of the large numbers of individuals testing, examination results may take up to five (5) weeks to be processed and mailed.
+Answer: Because of the large numbers of individuals testing, examination results may take up to five (5) weeks or longer to be processed and mailed and/or emailed.

 Question: Can I retake the examination?

-Answer: Yes.
+Answer: Only if you are no longer current (removed) on the Accepted Applicants List.
 You will have to wait for the next application period to again apply for the program.
 You will be re-ranked on the applicants list based on your most recent score.

 Question: What happens if I pass the examination?

 Answer: If you pass the entrance examination, you will be placed on the Accepted Applicants List.
-Note: To pass the written examination, you must score at least 70 percent or greater on each of the three sections on the examination.
+Note: In order to pass the entrance examination, you must achieve an overall score of at least 70 percent or greater.

 Question: How do you select the applicants to begin your program once they are placed on the Accepted Applicants List?

 Answer: All accepted applicants are ranked according to their examination score.
-When a need arises, the applicant with the highest score will be called first.
+When a need arises because of demand in the construction field, the applicant with the highest score will be called first.
 We work down the list from highest passing score to lowest passing score.

 Question: How do I determine my position on the Accepted Applicants List?

-Answer: Following your participation in the entrance examination, you will be mailed a test result letter with your examination scores.
+Answer: Following your participation in the entrance examination, you will be mailed and/or emailed a test result letter with your examination scores.
 The letter will state whether you have passed or failed the examination.
 If you pass the examination, the letter will also list the name and telephone number of your assigned Apprentice Coordinator.
-You can contact your Apprentice Coordinator with any questions you may have about the program, including your position on the Accepted Applicants List.
+It is important to keep your information current with the Operating Engineers Training Trust in order to receive important communications.

 Question: If I am on the Accepted Applicants List, or once indentured as an apprentice, can I search for work by soliciting contractors?